Covid Stimulus Watch provides accountability data on CARES Act recipients in the following categories:

 CEO Pay: a company is highlighted if the ratio of the compensation received by its chief executive to the median pay of its employees is higher than 100:1 OR, for smaller companies that do not report that ratio, if the CEO’s compensation is above $2 million.
 This data is available only for publicly traded firms.

 The information related to these categories for each company is displayed in its individual award records and its parent company summary pages.
+Those pages display the penalty and other data, whether or not the criteria above are met.

 Details on Penalty Categories